RGB-Tools/RGB-Documentation/state-transitions.md

 #### Valencies

 Valencies are a unique-in-its-kind construct which can be present in all 3 forms of Contract Operations.
-Basically are a set of digital rights that can be recalled and "put in effect" by a subsequent state transition.
+Basically they are a set of digital rights that can be recalled and "put in effect" by a subsequent state transition.
+In RGB state transitions, valencies are encoded simply by enumerating each `Valency_type` which is a list of 16-bit field.
+As `Global_state_type` and `Assignment_state_type` the appropriate meaning and semantic is encoded in defined in the Contract [Schema]() and decode by the appropriate [Interface]().

 #### Redeems

+Redeems are the analog of State Transition's Inputs...

 #### Operation and States